Where I can add value

-Design Systems & Pattern library
+Design systems & pattern library

 Ideate, sketch and wireframes

 I prefer to go low-fidelity and sketch ideas with pen and paper to generate as many concepts as possible.
 Exploring high-level concepts before investing too much time in the design phase.
-From there, I will either produce wireframes or jump straight into the design and rapid prototyping process to validate ideas and assumptions
+From there, I will either produce wireframes or jump straight into the design and rapid prototyping process to validate ideas and assumptions with users.

 Dashboards (responsive web apps)

 Information management tools that visually tracks, analyzes and displays key performance indicators (KPI), metrics and key data points to monitor the health of a business, department or specific process.
 Dashboards are designed to be customised to give control back to the user and let them decide what information they want to see and interact with.